How do I cash in my pension?

 3. Take regular smaller cash amounts

-- If you plan ahead, you can avoid going over the higher tax band, avoiding a higher tax rate on your cash withdrawal
+- if you plan ahead, you can avoid going over the higher tax band, avoiding a higher tax rate on your cash withdrawal; and

-- When you die, the remaining pension pot can be passed over to anyone you choose.
-They don’t have to pay inheritance tax
+- when you die, the remaining pension pot may be passed over to your chosen beneficiaries (either people, charities, or both).

 4. Don’t cash in your pension and leave it for now

 Most modern pension plans, such as the PensionBee plans are invested in a mix of shares, property, bonds and cash.
-If you’re 55 and still employed, it might be an option to leave your money where it is.
+If you’re 55 years old (rising to 57 in 2028) and still employed, it might be an option to leave your money where it is.
 The longer your money is invested, the more likely it is that your pension pot will grow.
-If you’ve chosen the PensionBee Tailored Plan, your money will gradually be moved to safer assets, such as bonds and cash, as you get older.
-BlackRock, the money manager of the plan, considers bonds and cash as more stable and this might be more appropriate when you’re closer to your retirement age.

 Things to look out for when cashing in your pension

-1. Bear in mind you’ll have to pay tax.
-You didn’t pay tax on your pension contributions, so the government will charge income tax on the ‘income’ you take out.
+- Bear in mind you’ll have to pay tax - you didn’t pay tax on your pension contributions, so the government will charge income tax on the ‘income’ you take out.
 The first 25% will be free, anything above will be taxed.
 When you consider other income such as the State Pension, your pension cash withdrawal might be taxed in a higher tax band.

-2. Taking cash from your pension pot affects how much you can take out later.
-The longer you can keep your money invested, the more chance it will have to grow.
+- Taking cash from your pension pot affects how much you can take out later - the longer you can keep your money invested, the more chance it will have to grow.

-3. Take financial advice if you’re unsure about the options available for cashing in your pension, but make sure you’re clear on what a financial adviser might charge you.
+- Take financial advice if you’re unsure about the options available for cashing in your pension - but make sure you’re clear on what an Independent Financial Adviser (IFA) might charge you.
 There’s also the option to access the Government’s free impartial Pension Wise service if you wish.

 Manage your money with PensionBee